-For the 2023-24 fiscal year, Washington County School District will receive approximately 46.6% of its revenue from local sources and 47.3% from state sources.
-The District is expecting approximately 6.2% of its revenues will come from Federal sources, which is lower than the previous year.
+For the 2023-24 fiscal year, Washington County School District will receive approximately 45.2% of its revenue from local sources, 48.7% from state sources, and 6.2% from federal sources.
+For fiscal year 2023-24, the District expecting approximately 6.2% of its revenues will come from Federal sources, which is lower than the previous year.
 In response to COVID-19, the Federal government allocated additional educational stimulus funding to school districts nationwide to help address student learning gaps brought about by the pandemic and improve the educational environment in terms of health and safety.
-The District will have spent most of its share of those Federal stimulus funds by the end of the 2022-23 fiscal year.
+The District will have spent its share of those stimulus funds by the end of the 2022-23 fiscal year.
 Federal funding levels in 2023-24 will be very similar to pre-pandemic funding levels.